-Similar to the low traffic issue, shared housing usually only works for simpler sites.
-Simpler sites take up less disk space, so they work well on a shared server.
-If your site begins to take up to much data or bandwidth a server will ask you to upgrade.
-In some extreme circumstances, server administrators have even been known to just cut a site out of the server.
+Similar to the low-traffic issue, shared hosting works best for smaller sites.
+Simpler sites use less disc space, therefore they can be hosted on a shared server.
+If your site consumes too much data or bandwidth, the server will prompt you to upgrade.
+In extreme cases, server administrators have been known to just remove a site from the server.

 Because you do not own the server, you have less ability to do things on your website you may need or want.
 In the office example above, think about an office computer.
 Each individual worker doesn’t get to choose what type of computer he uses or what color the cubicle walls are.